Frequently Asked Questions…

 We have tried to anticipate most of the common questions that tend to be asked, if you want to find out more feel free to contact us…

 …It’s not as bad as many people think…PBSC donors (those who donate through blood) are treated as outpatients and may have flu-like symptoms while they are getting the injections to stimulate the production of stem cells.
 These will usually go away within 24 hours of the last injection.
-If you are donating stem cells by bone marrow harvests, very short term lower back discomfort is common, this disappears in days.
+If you are donating stem cells by bone marrow harvest, short term lower back discomfort is common, this disappears in days.
 You will need a prcautionary overnight hospital stay to ensure you have fully recovered from the general anaesthetic.

 I’ve heard the word “transplant” and “donor” being used…sounds like a serious medical procedure to me!